-- The fire chief will have 60% of their maximum vacation accrual at retirement (maximum carryover plus annual accrual, less anticipated use) at retirement. - International Association of Firefighters (IAFF) and Office Professional Employees International Union (OPEIU) members will have 60% of their maximum annual leave accrual (maximum carryover, plus accrual, less anticipated use) at retirement. - Members who are in the law enforcement officers and firefighters (LEOFF) retirement system will retire at age 52 or 20 years of service whichever comes last. - Individuals who have not identified a retirement date and are in the public employee retirement system (PERS) are anticipated to retire at age 67. - Liability is calculated at current salary and wage rates and is adjusted anytime that the district's salary and wage schedule, leave accrual, or long-term sick leave/sick leave buyback changes.
+- The fire chief will have 70% of their maximum vacation accrual at retirement (maximum carryover plus annual accrual, less anticipated use) at retirement. - International Association of Firefighters (IAFF) and Office Professional Employees International Union (OPEIU) members will have 70% of their maximum annual leave accrual (maximum carryover, plus accrual, less anticipated use) at retirement. - Members who are in the law enforcement officers and firefighters (LEOFF) retirement system will retire at age 52 or 20 years of service whichever comes last. - Individuals who have not identified a retirement date and are in the public employee retirement system (PERS) are anticipated to retire at age 67. - Liability is calculated at current salary and wage rates and is adjusted anytime that the district's salary and wage schedule or leave accrual changes.

-The beginning balance in the compensated absences fund in 2024 is projected to be \$41,840, covering 60.72% of projected compensated absence liability.
-However, analysis of the projected cash flow from this fund indicates that future balances in this fund will allow the district to meet its compensated absence liabilities over the next ten years.
+The beginning balance in the leave accrual fund in 2025 is projected to be \$51,336, covering 90.83% of projected compensated absence liability.
+Analysis of the projected cash flow from this fund indicates that future balances in this fund will allow the district to meet its compensated absence liabilities over the next ten years.
 As workforce leave accruals and compensation changes, so to does the district's compensate absence liability.
 This liability will be addressed incrementally between the current year and anticipated employee retirement dates.
 Kavanagh (2018), identifies, incrementally addressing unfunded liabilities as a sound and achievable approach to progressing towards fiscal sustainably.
 As the district's workforce is relatively far from retirement (with the exception of the executive staff), this approach will allow the district to address this issue and limit impact on service delivery levels.